x

 “I think a lot of people say, ‘Why run against someone that is for everybody?'”
 Dutremble said.

-But with so many unopposed county commissioners up for re-election, including two seats in Androscoggin county that are soon to be completely vacant due to lack of interest, other factors may be at play.
+But with so many unopposed county commissioners up for re-election, including two seats in Androscoggin county that haven't attracted any candidates on the ballot, other factors may be at play.

 "I think that it also shows a level of complacency out there, when it comes to folks that want to run for these positions," York County manager Greg Zinser said.